Julienne Irwin

-Julienne Irwin (born March 14, 1993) is an American singer from Bel Air, Maryland.
+Julienne Irwin (born March 14, 1993) is an American singer from Bel Air, Maryland, United States.
 Irwin was a finalist on the second season of America's Got Talent.

 Biography

 Prior to her America's Got Talent debut, Irwin has stated she has never performed publicly or received any vocal lessons.
 According to her bio on the NBC website, Irwin attended Harford Christian School where she was a cheerleader and became the class president.
 She is also said to want to sing the national anthem at Camden Yards, the home of the Baltimore Orioles.

 Irwin is a very devoted country music fan.
 In her own words, on her public website, she states:

 I live for country music.
 If it didn't exist, a huge piece of my life would be missing.
 It wakes me up in the morning and puts me to sleep at night, and it's on my mind 24 hours a day.